Eckohaus/Angular_Momentum_Reaction_Engine/General/Technology_Zit/Lambda/Delta_Key/Readme.md

 #### "We did the research, this technology can outgrow the cancerous impacts, keep the media tight.
 And sell that shit"

 ###### Within the media today, no one will simply state.
 That the current web is hard encoded, to defer principal numerical states {or representations of value}.
-An aspect which begun it's integration as early as the 2000's, in the fomratting of today's web standards.
+An aspect which begun it's integration as early as the 2000's, in the formatting of today's web standards.
 Due to the partial hiccup, in and around the time.

 #### We lost fucking money, do not do that again.
 Or so goes the verse.
 Lock that shit down.